Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-prisma-to-a-nextjs-project.md

   - nextjs
   - prisma
 ---

 Prisma is a very cool ORM that we can use to access a database in JavaScript projects.
 Prisma works with SDL (Schema Definition Language) to make writing migrations and type-safe code a breeze.

-I think you'll learn the most by adding it and seeing it in action to see what we are working with.
+You'll learn the most by adding it and seeing it in action to see what we are working with.

 ## Adding Prisma to a Next.js project

-Alright, let's start up a new blank Next.js project so everyone can follow along from scratch.
+Let's start a new blank Next.js project so everyone can follow along from scratch.

 ```bash
 npx create-next-app